 - Following manufacturer’s instructions, fuse in place.

-- We simply folded our fabric wrong sides together in order to cut both layers at once.
-Pin the pattern in place.
+- Pin the pattern in place.
 If you have a strong horizontal motif, make sure your pattern piece is straight.
+We folded our fabric wrong sides together in order to cut both layers at once.

-- For each wrap, using the pattern, CUT TWO from the fabric.
+- For each wrap, using the pattern, CUT TWO from the fabric (because we folded our fabric, we only made one cut).

 - Place the front and back pieces right sides together.
 The edges should be flush all around.